Coruscant: The Mandalorian

-In the Season 3 episode of The Mandalorian, Chapter 19: The Convert, Coruscant is featured prominently as a New Republic capital.
-On Coruscant, we are re-introduced to Dr Penn Pershing and Elia Kane, a former comms officer on Moff Gideons cruiser, who are now revealed to be a part of the New Republic Amnesty program.
+In the 19th episode of The Mandalorian, Coruscant is featured as a New Republic capital.
+On Coruscant, we are re-introduced to Dr. Penn Pershing and Elia Kane, a former communications officer on Moff Gideon's cruiser, who are now revealed to be a part of the New Republic Amnesty program.
+We are also introduced to the Shipyard Depot, a salvage yard where decommissioned Star Destroyers are being dismantled.

 Other works

+Coruscant appears as the background of a space battle in Lego Star Wars: The Complete Saga.

+In Lego Star Wars: The Skywalker Saga, players can visit Coruscant's Federal and Uscru Districts.

 In the prologue of the comic series Dark Empire (1991), set after the original film trilogy, Coruscant is ravaged by battles between warring Imperial factions.

+Coruscant appears as the opening level in 2023's Star Wars: Jedi Survivor.
+Cal Kestis is tasked with tracking down Senator Daho Sejan, the player chasing after the senator's yacht until catching up with it.

-Coruscant in seen in the X-Wing series of computer games.
+Coruscant is seen in the X-Wing series of computer games.

 Concept art by Ralph McQuarrie served as the basis for the pyramidal Imperial Palace, depicted in The Illustrated Star Wars Universe (1995) by Kevin J. Anderson, which claims it is "the largest structure on Coruscant, perhaps on any planet".
 According to the Star Wars Encyclopedia (1998), it is located next to the Senate building.
 Although this version of the Imperial Palace appears in a variety of Expanded Universe works, in canon, the Imperial Palace is located at the site of the former Jedi Temple, where Palpatine resides.

 In The New Jedi Order series (1999–2003), Coruscant is the capital world of the New Republic until, in The New Jedi Order: Star by Star, the extragalactic Yuuzhan Vong overwhelm the New Republic defenses in three attack waves led by Warmaster Tsavong Lah who takes over the planet, destroying the New Republic and creating the theocratic Yuuzhan Vong Empire.
 After surrendering, the Yuuzhan Vong agreed to help the Alliance rebuild Coruscant.
 The new Coruscant is a combination of technology and organic life representing the peace between the Galactic Federation of Free Alliances (Galactic Alliance) and the Yuuzhan Vong.

 James Luceno's novel Labyrinth of Evil (2005) introduces a deserted manufacturing area known as 'The Works' as the meeting place for Sith Lords Darth Sidious (Palpatine) and Darth Tyranus.

-With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars novels and comics produced since the originating 1977 film Star Wars were rebranded as Star Wars Legends and declared non-canon to the franchise in April 2014.
+With the 2012 acquisition of Lucasfilm by The Walt Disney Company, most of the licensed Star Wars novels and comics produced since the originating 1977 film Star Wars were re-branded as Star Wars Legends and declared non-canon to the franchise in April 2014.